IP Guidance

 Paris Route

-The priority term is 12 months from the earliest priority application.
+Standard priority period: 12 months from the earliest priority date.

 Due date for filing translation